input-output-hk/marlowe-cardano/marlowe/best-practices.md

 3. A `When` term with many `Case`s can be split into a `When` with the first several `Case`s and an extra `Case Notify` that continues to another `When` with the remaining `Case`s.
 Once again, use static analysis and simulation to check that the split has the intended behavior.
 4. Carefully re-use bound-value names and choices, in order to reduce the size of the contract's internal state.
 5. Take advantage of the fact that a bound value or choice defaults to zero in `UseValue` or `ChosenValue` if the value has never been bound or the choice has never been made.
 Although this reduces execution cost, it will cause warnings in [Marlowe Playground's](https://play.marlowe-finance.io/) static analysis, so proceed carefully.
 6. Use very short names for role tokens and (where feasible) native tokens.
 Every byte counts, so expressive user-friendly role and token names costs more.
-An application's front end or user interface can translate terms role or token names into human-readable ones.
+An application's front end or user interface can translate terse role or token names into human-readable ones.
 7. Use Marlowe's merkleization feature (e.g., `marlowe-cli run initialize --merkelize`) to store the contract's future logic off the blockchain, so it does not incur execution-memory costs.
 The [English Auction](../marlowe-cli/cookbook/english-auction.ipynb) example features aggressive merkleization.
 8. Remember that the continuation of a `When` cannot be merkleized, with the implication that a contract with `When` continuations containing many terms or (especially) additional `When` continuations will be large.
 One can mimic a merkleization of a `When` continuation by having the `When` continue to a `When [Case Notify ...] timeout Close` where the `timeout` is in the far distant future.
 That timeout needs to be chosen carefully and safely.
 The [Stabilized Collective Loan](../marlowe-cli/cookbook/collective-loan.ipynb) provides an example of merkleized continuations.